Personal Tutoring System

 Group meetings with your Personal Tutor

-The group meeting in this year should reflect on the second year and progress and start to explore aspirations for after graduation.
+The group meetings in this year should reflect on your progress during year two and start to explore your aspirations after graduation.
 There will also be discussions around applying for jobs and writing CVs, references or options for further study.

 Postgraduate Taught Students

-There will be one group meeting in the first term where your personal tutor will introduce themselves and explain their role.
-All further meetings will be arranged through either group or individual meetings as required.
+There will be one group meeting in the first term where your personal tutor will introduce themselves and explain their role as well the best way of getting in touch with them.